Ziad-Algrafi/Ambulance-Detection-System/README.md

 # contact

-Access to Data and Models: For access to the dataset and the YOLOv8 model provided in the dataset and model directories respectively, please contact us at: ziadalgurafi@gmail.com, tnoor@taibahu.edu.sa, anoor@taibahu.edu.sa.
+Access to Data and Models: For access to the dataset and the YOLOv8 model provided in the dataset and model directories respectively, please contact us at: ziadalgurafi@gmail.com.

 Deploy the system and integrate it with traffic cameras and signaling systems for real-time ambulance detection.
 For any assistance regarding the system, please contact us at basil.khalid.alharbi@gmail.com.